Variations of the DS9 Desktop Monitor

 Finally the device can be seen in ENT: "Desert Crossing" in the office of a Torothan official.
 It appears that the monitor is still the very same as far as it is recognizable.
 The isolinear rod is still there, this time, however, without visible stripes.

 3.1 Season 1

-In DS9: "Past Prologue" Benjamin Sisko is using the Cardassian monitor.
+In DS9: "Past Prologue" Benjamin Sisko is using a Cardassian viewscreen in his office.
 Later in the same season we can still see the device, but more like background decoration, as the DS9 Starfleet monitor was introduced in DS9: "Dax".
 But we can see the Cardassian type again in Garak's tailor shop in DS9: "The Way of the Warrior".

 3.2 Season 6 occupation period

-When the unholy alliance of Dominion and Cardassians seize the station, we can see the old Cardassian monitors again in "A time to Stand", "Favor the Bold" and "Sacrifice of Angels".
+When the unholy alliance of Dominion and Cardassians seizes the station, we can see the old Cardassian monitors again in "A Time to Stand", "Favor the Bold" and "Sacrifice of Angels".
 In the first episode after the recapture of Deep Space 9, "You are Cordially Invited", we can immediately see Sisko's monitor again.
-After that the Cardassian monitor was obviously scrapped (in universe as well as in real life).
+After that the Cardassian monitor was apparently scrapped (in-universe as well as in real life).
 Yet, it was conceded one last appearance in Mila's basement on Cardassia in "The Dogs of War".

-Towards the end of the series flatscreen became flat enough as well as inexpensive enough to serve as display devices of the 24th century.
+Towards the end of the series flatscreens became flat enough as well as inexpensive enough to serve as display devices of the 24th century.
 Especially in Enterprise we can see them very often.